 Monitoring and management

-Again, AWS tries hard to help companies on their cloud spend optimization journey.
-So, it’s developed some tools, each targeting a certain aspect of price reduction.
+Again, AWS tries hard to help companies on their cloud cost optimization journey.
+So, it’s developed some cost optimization tools, each targeting a certain aspect of price reduction.
 I’ve decided to highlight my personal preferences in hopes that they will be useful.

-AWS Compute Optimizer provides an overview of optimization opportunities for AWS resources based on the data that’s been collected and analyzed for the account (or all the accounts under the master one).
+provides an overview of AWS cost optimization opportunities for resources based on the data that’s been collected and analyzed for the account (or all the accounts under the master one).

-If multiple people in organization need to operate AWS, consolidated billing will not only make payments easy but can also reach a certain threshold that once reached, an organization get a discount on consumed resources like S3.
-Some AWS tiers also reward higher usage with lower prices and discounted rates for purchasing instances in advance (like the RIs and Saving Plans from above).
-In addition, unused resources can be redistributed from one child account to another.
-Apply the previously mentioned cost optimization tools here and prevent organization chaos when operating numerous accounts.
+If multiple people in the organization need to operate AWS, consolidated billing will not only make payments easy but can also reach a certain threshold that once met, can enable an organization to get a discount on consumed resources like S3.

-AWS networking deserves its own paper, but I feel like I should mention a few important tips here anyway without going too deep to keep things simple.
+AWS networking deserves its own paper, but I feel like I should mention a few important tips here anyway without going too deep in order to keep things simple.

 Now that you’re armed with this information on cost management tactics, Veeam is here to help.
 Veeam Backup for AWS can take backups of EC2 instances to ensure its protection and perform additional operations, such as restoring systems back to AWS or even on-premises, to move data around the infrastructure as required.
 Moreover, it will always show a predicted AWS cost amount caused by these operations, so any protection strategy can be adjusted accordingly (check figure 15).

-While there is no magic button that can make all the optimization and cloud spending “just all right,” there are many things administrators can do about it in reality!
-With the number of tools and resources available, make AWS cost optimization another part of your organization financial routine.
+While there is no magic button that can make all the cost optimization and cloud spending “just all right,” there are many things administrators can do about it in reality!
+With the number of tools and resources available, make AWS cost optimization another part of your organization’s financial routine.
 Invest in learning settings, various tactics and native cost optimization services now, so it will pay for itself later.
 Download the full version to learn more about each of these best practices for AWS cost optimization!